AmitMY/SNLI-decomposable-attention-dynet/README.md

 ## Usage

 To use the code, run `main.py` with arguments of:
-- w2v: A word2vec file
+- w2v: An embedding file
 - train: training file
 - dev: dev file
 - test: test file